David Gordon Green's unrealized projects: The Exorcist: Believer sequels

 In July 2021, when a trilogy of new Exorcist films was announced, two sequels were confirmed to be concurrently in development at Blumhouse.
 Green was slated to serve as director on The Exorcist: Believer, while work on the scripts with the same writing team of himself, Danny McBride, Peter Sattler and Scott Teems for the two additional films was ongoing.
 The first of these sequels, titled The Exorcist: Deceiver, was slated to be released in theaters on April 18, 2025.
 Following the poor reception of Believer, sources from The Hollywood Reporter claimed there would almost certainly be some degree of creative re-think for the next two films, and that Green recently expressed some doubt about his participation.
 In January 2024, Green officially stepped down from Deceiver, and the film was removed from the release schedule shortly after.
 In September 2024, Green detailed that his vision for both films was "ambitious", included "some pretty extraordinary backdrops" in Europe, and would have followed Ann Dowd's character.

+Untitled Star Wars film

+According to journalist Jeff Sneider, Green was supposedly trying to get a Star Wars film off the ground before the release of Halloween Kills, which was received poorly by critics and audiences alike.
+Sneider speculated that the film was a non-starter after the negative reception of both Kills and Halloween Ends.
+When later asked if the rumors were true, Green confirmed that he had meetings about potentially directing a Star Wars film, but conceded, "The mechanism, I think, might look at me too skeptically.
+Like anything, there's executives that want to know who's out there and what they're thinking. [...]
+But my impulses are always pretty eccentric."
+Accordingly, he once pitched a film to a studio by describing it as "Krull meets Barry Lyndon, with a little bit of Cabin Boy in it."

 Untitled Disneyland film

 It was revealed in October 2021 that Green was to helm a film at Disney Studios for Disney+ from a script by Evan Spiliotopoulos about Walt Disney's journey to building Disneyland.
 "It's about the brotherhood of Walt and Roy Disney," Green said, "But it's basically the creation, the destruction of Disneyland."
 According to Green, the project, which was still in the scripting stage, was to focus more on the creation of the park as opposed to how it changed and developed over the decades.
+In 2023, he told io9 that the project was "on pause right now", owing to rights issues.